capelaum/capelaum/README.md

 - College works with Haskell, Prolog and Go
 - Learning about Software Engineering
 - Algorithm design and analysis with C/C++
-- Building pure Javascript projects
+- Building Vanilla Javascript projects

 ## :octocat: Some Facts